Open-LinaOS-Foundation/LinaOS/Documentation/ide/ide.rst

     PCI versions of the CMD640 and RZ1000 interfaces are now detected automatically at startup when PCI BIOS support is configured.

-    Linux disables the "prefetch" ("readahead") mode of the RZ1000 to prevent data corruption possible due to hardware design flaws.
+    LinaOS disables the "prefetch" ("readahead") mode of the RZ1000 to prevent data corruption possible due to hardware design flaws.

-    For the CMD640, linux disables "IRQ unmasking" (hdparm -u1) on any drive for which the "prefetch" mode of the CMD640 is turned on.
+    For the CMD640, linaos disables "IRQ unmasking" (hdparm -u1) on any drive for which the "prefetch" mode of the CMD640 is turned on.
     If "prefetch" is disabled (hdparm -p8), then "IRQ unmasking" can be used again.

-    For the CMD640, linux disables "32bit I/O" (hdparm -c1) on any drive
+    For the CMD640, linaos disables "32bit I/O" (hdparm -c1) on any drive
     for which the "prefetch" mode of the CMD640 is turned off.
     If "prefetch" is enabled (hdparm -p9), then "32bit I/O" can be used again.

-    The CMD640 is also used on some Vesa Local Bus (VLB) cards, and is *NOT* automatically detected by Linux.
+    The CMD640 is also used on some Vesa Local Bus (VLB) cards, and is *NOT* automatically detected by LinaOS.
 For safe, reliable operation with such interfaces, one *MUST* use the "cmd640.probe_vlb" kernel option.

     Use of the "serialize" option is no longer necessary.